DHTMLX/docs-todolist/docs/guides/multiselection.md

 ## Select tasks

-Use the [`selectTask()`](api/methods/selecttask_method.md) method to select tasks after the To Do List initialization.
+Use the [`selectTask()`](api/methods/selecttask_method.md) method to select tasks after initialization.
 The method takes two parameters:

 - `id` — id of the task to select
-- `join` — defines whether the To Do List adds the specified task to the previously selected tasks
+- `join` — whether to add the task to the existing selection

 ### Select one task